-How to comply to the HazCom 2012 Standard
+How to comply to the OSHA HazCom 2012 Standard

 A written HazCom plan that documents and outlines how your company responds to hazardous chemicals is required in order to comply with OSHA's 29 CFR 1910.1200(e) regulation for Hazard Communication.
 Tracking, maintaining and managing your chemical inventory is crucial to your HazCom plan and GHS compliance.
 In order to maintain a successful plan, you must keep your inventory organized and updated.

 Labeling is the cornerstone of GHS compliance.
-With an emphasis on consistency and comprehension of chemical labels, it is important to know what goes into a GHS label for primary and secondary containers.
-There are six key elements to a GHS label that you need to know.
+With an emphasis on consistency and comprehension of chemical labels, it is important to know what goes into a GHS compliant label for primary and secondary containers.
+There are six key GHS label elements that you need to know.